spacelift-io/user-documentation/docs/getting-started/integrate-cloud/AWS.md

 - `AWS_SECURITY_TOKEN`
 - `AWS_SESSION_TOKEN`

-These temporary credentials are enough for both the [AWS Terraform provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#environment-variables){: rel="nofollow"} and/or [Amazon S3 state backend](https://www.terraform.io/docs/backends/types/s3.html){: rel="nofollow"} to generate a fully authenticated AWS session without further configuration.
+These temporary credentials are enough for both the [AWS Terraform provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#environment-variables){: rel="nofollow"} and the [Amazon S3 state backend](https://www.terraform.io/docs/backends/types/s3.html){: rel="nofollow"} to generate a fully authenticated AWS session without further configuration.

 To use the AWS integration, you need to set it up and attach it to any stacks that need it.